t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 # Introduction

-Nowadays, most IoT services are based on cloud computing since it can provide virtually unlimited storage and processing power.
+Nowadays, most IoT services are based on cloud computing in the back-end, since it can provide virtually unlimited storage and processing power.
 The integration of IoT with cloud computing brings many advantages such as flexibility, efficiency, and ability to store and use data.

 However, the IoT environment is changing in such a way that vast amounts of data are created at edge/local networks and about a half of data is stored, processed, analyzed and acted upon close to the data producer.
 Thus, emerging IoT services introduce new challenges, such as strict latency, uplink cost, uninterrupted services, privacy and security, that cannot be addressed by today's centralized cloud computing models alone.